PhD Research Student

 This work is done in conjunction with the Borneo Nature Foundation.
 From this research, we hope to establish a conservation area in the Rungan.

-Mang SL, Riehl B, Huang J, Xu L, Wang G. [In Review].
-Impacts of climate change on forest adaptation in the Asia-Pacific region: From regional experts’ perspectives.
-International Journal of Climate Change Strategies and Management.
+Wang G, Mang SL, Riehl B, Huang J, Wang G, Xu L, Huang K, Innes J. 2019.
+Climate change impacts and forest adaptation in the Asia-Pacific region: from regional experts’ perspectives.
+Journal of Forestry Research, 30: 277-293.

 Wang G, Mang S, Cai H, Innes JL, Liu S, Zhang Z. 2016.
 Integrated watershed management: evolution, development, and emerging trends.
 Journal of Forestry Research, 27: 967-994.